John Joseph Connolly

 John Joseph Connolly PC OBE QC (October 31, 1906 – July 25, 1982) was a Canadian parliamentarian.

-Born in Ottawa, Ontario, he graduated from the University of Ottawa in 1927.
-He received a Doctorate of Philosophy from the University of Notre Dame and also taught at the university for a period.
+John Joseph Connolly was born in Ottawa, Ontario, and he graduated from the University of Ottawa in 1927.
+He received a Doctorate of Philosophy from the University of Notre Dame and also taught at the university for some time.
 He studied law at Université de Montréal and was called to the Quebec bar and the Ontario bar.
 He was a Queen's Counsel.

 During World War II, he was the executive assistant to Angus Lewis Macdonald, Minister of National Defence for Naval Services.
 In 1944, he played a pivotal role in the dismissal of Vice-Admiral Percy W. Nelles, the highest-ranking officer in the Royal Canadian Navy.